gAlexander10/music-player/README.md

 * Double linked list, and single linked list

 #### Things that you know are not working correctly.
-* The Audio player can not switch between sources
+* The Audio Player does not play the correct audio file.